chrystelaur/future-flood-forecasting-web-portal-importer/README.md

 * Message based triggering is used when:
   * Importing data for a single location during the previous twenty fours hours.
-  * Importing data for multiple locations associated with a display group
+  * Importing data for multiple locations associated with a core forecasting engine display group.
-  * Refreshing the list of forecast locations
+  * Refreshing the list of fluvial forecast locations.
-  * Refreshing the set of locations associated with each display group.
+  * Refreshing the set of fluvial locations associated with each core forecasting engine display group.
+  * Refreshing the set of core forecasting engine filters associated with each workflow.
+  * Refreshing the set of core forecasting engine ignored workflows.

 ## Prerequisites